ej768/generated_privacy/README.md

 # generated_privacy
-A look at seeing if chat gpt generated privacy policy are effective
+A look at seeing if chat gpt generated privacy policies are effective